anmolmainali/SSSIHL_ROADSHOWW/README.md

 This repository documents my experience in RISC-V and VLSI Chip Design Roadshow   &amp; Upskilling Workshop at SSSIHL

 # Workshop Overview
-In this one day workshop me and my fellow Physics enthusiast we were introduced to VLSI and RISC-V and got to understand the process of making a chip.
-This workshop also helped us understand about various kinds of chips and microprocessors, this workshop was very useful as it helped us to delve more into the field of VLSI and chip designing with more career options in the future.
+In this one-day workshop, my fellow Physics enthusiast and I were introduced to VLSI and RISC-V and got to understand the process of making a chip.
+This workshop also helped us understand various kinds of chips and microprocessors.
+This workshop was very useful as it helped us delve more into the field of VLSI and chip designing, giving us more career options in the future.

 # Process
-We first installed all the softwares as shown below
+We first installed all the software as shown below

 ![Screenshot 2024-12-14 094402](https://github.com/user-attachments/assets/bf5f1750-9096-48b0-a24a-40817bcfc72d)

-* Slack is platform where we recieved our codes and where we could share our personal progress with other designers in the channel and also interact with them.
+* Slack is a platform on which we received our codes.
+On it, we could share our personal progress with other designers and interact with them.

-* Oracle virtual box helped us use and external OS where we worked our code for designing.(The OS used was  Ubuntu 18.04 LTS(Bionic Beaver)
+* Oracle virtual box helped us use an external OS where we designed our code(The OS used was  Ubuntu 18.04 LTS(Bionic Beaver)

 * vsd squadron was exported to the virtual box where we used to open the OS.

-# The follow up steps
+# The follow-up steps

-Now after setting up our necessary tools required we processed to open the Virtual Box and we were encountered with a preface of this kind
+Now after setting up our necessary tools, we processed to open the Virtual Box and we were encountered with a preface of this kind.

 ![Screenshot 2024-12-13 100427](https://github.com/user-attachments/assets/bf79f6ec-f9d8-42f1-93e0-e1d75e039661)